This spot has been added by

 Southern stingrays frequent this location in large numbers.

-How to go snorkeling in Stingray City?
+How to go snorkeling in Stingray City

-Stingray City sandbank is the most popular snorkeling location in Grand Cayman.
-You will find on the island a large choice of boat tours combining visits to Stingray City and one or two nearby snorkeling spots such as Barrier Reef and/or Coral Garden and/or Starfish Point.
-Be sure when you book about which locations are included in the tour.
+Tours usually also visit one or two nearby snorkeling spots such as Barrier Reef and/or Coral Garden and/or Starfish Point.
+Make sure you know which locations you will be visiting before you book your tour.
 Tours prices start from $45 for a duration of 3 hours and depart from the cruise ship terminal or the island’s main resorts.

 Stingray City snorkeling map, Grand Cayman